Dale Weiler, Sculptor of Stone:

 My business career took off when I joined the consulting firm Arthur D. Little and was able to draw from my engineering and aerospace background to assist clients employing advanced materials and systems technology.
 Subsequently establishing my own practice, I worked worldwide to assist companies in strategic planning, marketing and partnering disciplines.

 But after 20+ years in the consulting field, I recognized the need for a career change.
 The first time I touched chisel to stone I knew sculpting is what I was born to do.
 Over the past twenty years, my sculptures have focused on wildlife subjects including North American and African mammals, migratory birds and endangered species.
 Some of my favorite sculptures are polar bears, owls and hawks, sea turtles, elephants, and gorillas.
 They reside in numerous museums including The Woodson Art Museum, Brookgreen Gardens, and the Ward Museum; corporations and private collections throughout the world.
-I am an elected member of The National Sculpture Society and a Signature Member of both the Society of Animal Artists and the American Society of Marine Artists.
+I am an elected member of The National Sculpture Society and a Signature Member of the Society of Animal Artists, Artists for Conservation and the American Society of Marine Artists.

 Loti Woods, Outdoor Conservationist: